All non-essential university travel, both international and domestic is suspended as of March 15, 2020.

 - Continuity in academic progress, degree completion, or graduation.

-The Centers for Disease Control and Prevention (CDC) has developed a new COVID specific travel advisory system that includes 4 risk levels.
-As of November 23, 2020, the University will not approve travel to a country listed in the Level 4: COVID-19 Very High risk category.
+The Centers for Disease Control and Prevention (CDC) provides a COVID specific travel advisory system that includes 4 risk levels.
+The University will not approve travel to a country listed in the Level 4: COVID-19 Very High risk category without an exception granted by the Office of the Provost.
 Please note that these advisories can change or fluctuate and a destination may turn to a Level 4 between requesting the trip and your departure date.
-The University would require the trip to be cancelled or postponed should the risk level for the destination country increase between request and departure.
+The University will require the trip to be cancelled or postponed should the risk level for the destination country increase to a Level 4 between request and departure.

 Steps for Approval of Essential Travel